Haris3477/DSA210-PhotoDump/README.md

-# PhotoDump: Snapchat Activity Analysis
+PhotoDump: Google Photos Analysis

-## Description
+Description

-PhotoDump is a data science project focused on analyzing my Snapchat usage patterns, particularly around streaks.
-By examining historical data from Snapchat, this project aims to identify the average times of the day I typically send Snaps, receive Snaps, and open the app.
-This analysis will provide meaningful insights into my Snapchat habits over the past few years.
+The aim of this project is to analyze photo metadata from my Google Photos account to determine when I typically take photos during the day.
+Using the timestamps embedded in photo metadata (EXIF data), I will uncover patterns in my photo-taking habits, such as the time of day when I am most active with photography.

-## Motivation
+Motivation

-Social media platforms like Snapchat play a significant role in daily interactions.
-This project is motivated by the curiosity to better understand my own Snapchat behavior and streak activity.
-By analyzing when I am most active on the app, I hope to uncover patterns and trends in my usage habits.
+While analyzing Snapchat usage previously, I realized that photos taken throughout the day could also reveal interesting insights about my daily activity.
+This project is motivated by the desire to understand when I am most likely to capture moments and whether there are noticeable patterns in my photo-taking behavior over time.

-## Tools to Be Used
+Tools to Be Used

 - Programming Language: Python
-- Libraries (tentative):
-  - Pandas: For data cleaning and manipulation
-  - Matplotlib & Seaborn: For creating visualizations
-  - NumPy: For numerical analysis
-  - Jupyter Notebook: For documenting and presenting the analysis

-## Data Source
-The dataset for this project will be requested directly from Snapchat.
-The data will likely include timestamps for sent, received, and opened Snaps.
-After preprocessing, it will be used to extract meaningful patterns and trends.

-## Data Processing
-1. Raw Data: The raw data from Snapchat will contain details about my activity, such as sent and received Snaps.
-2. Preprocessing: The data will be cleaned and structured for analysis.
-This may include:
-   - Converting timestamps into readable formats
-   - Extracting key activity patterns (e.g., sent/received/opened times)
-   - Removing unnecessary fields for streamlined analysis

-## Data Visualizations
-- Time-Based Activity**: Visualize average times of day for sending, receiving, and opening Snaps over the past three years.
-- Daily and Weekly Trends**: Highlight which days and times I am most active on Snapchat.
-- Heatmaps: Create a heatmap to show activity density by time and day.

-## Goals
-- Determine the **average times of the day** I send and receive Snaps.
-- Identify the **average times of the day** I open Snapchat.
-- Visualize usage patterns through interactive and static charts.

-## Limitations
-- **Personal Data**: Since the project uses personal Snapchat data, careful attention will be paid to privacy and sensitive information.
-- **Data Scope**: The analysis is limited to the data provided by Snapchat, which may not include additional activity context.

-## Findings (To Be Added Later)
-The findings will include detailed insights into my Snapchat habits, such as the times I am most active and patterns over different days and years.

-## Future Work
-- Expand the analysis to include other data points from Snapchat, if available.
-- Incorporate machine learning models to predict future Snapchat usage patterns based on historical data.
-- Explore connections between Snapchat usage and external factors like events or schedules.
+- Libraries:
+- Pandas: For data extraction, cleaning, and analysis.
+- Matplotlib & Seaborn: For creating visualizations such as histograms and heatmaps.
+- NumPy: For numerical computations.
+- Pillow: To extract EXIF metadata (timestamps) from photos.
+- OS Module: To navigate and process files in directories.
+- Google Photos API: For programmatically fetching photo metadata.
+- Jupyter Notebook: For documenting and presenting the analysis.

+Data Source

+The data for this project will be sourced from my Google Photos account.
+Photos will either be:
+1. Manually downloaded for local processing, or
+2. Fetched using the **Google Photos API** to retrieve metadata programmatically.

+The primary information used will be timestamps embedded in the EXIF data of the photos.

+Data Processing

+1. Raw Data: Extract timestamps and other metadata from the photos using EXIF data.
+2. Preprocessing:
+   - Convert timestamps to readable formats (example: hour of the day).
+   - Filter out photos without valid metadata.
+3. Exploratory Data Analysis (EDA):
+   - Group and analyze photos by time of day, day of the week, and other possible patterns.
+4. Final Dataset: A clean and structured dataset ready for visualization and deeper analysis.

+ Data Visualizations

+- Time-Based Activity:
+- Create histograms to show the frequency of photos taken at different times of the day.
+- Daily Trends:
+- Analyze photo activity across days of the week to identify any patterns.
+- Heatmaps:
+- Generate heatmaps to display photo-taking density by hour and day.

+Goals

+- Determine the **average times of the day** I take photos.
+- Identify patterns in photo-taking activity across different timeframes (daily, weekly, etc.).
+- Visualize photo-taking trends using clear and informative charts.

+ Findings

+Findings will include detailed insights into my photo-taking habits, such as peak times for photography and any interesting trends over time.